jerrod-lessel/postfire-debris-flow/README.md

 When a short, intense burst of rain hits a steep burned slope, the loose material on that slope starts moving.
 It picks up more material as it goes, and what reaches the canyon bottom is a fast slurry of mud, rock and burned vegetation.
 That is a debris flow.
 They kill people and destroy infrastructure, usually in the first winter after a fire, and usually from storms that would be completely unremarkable on unburned ground.

 The useful part is that they are predictable.
 Four things control whether a given canyon produces one: how steep it is, how badly it burned, how erodible the soil is, and how hard it rains.
-Staley and others (2017) fitted those four things to a database of real post-fire debris flows and produced a model that works well enough to run operational warning systems in the western United States.
+Staley et al. (2017) fitted those four things to a database of real post-fire debris flows and produced a model that works well enough to run operational warning systems in the western United States.

 ## What this project does